tgc-bot/FourAcesContracts/Membership.md

     into the Casino each week

-    83. After a consistent membership to the VIP Club of 3 weeks, a Member shall only have to pay 50 chips per week
+    83. After a consistent membership to the VIP Club of 3 weeks, a Member SHALL only have to pay 50 chips per week

 82. Club members are given an additional two games grace as described below